-Since this is a trip where we will be representing Northeast Texas Community College off-campus, it is your job to act with respect and dignity.
-Patience and tolerance are also very much encouraged toward each other and those we encounter on the road.
+Since this is a trip where you will be representing Northeast Texas Community College off-campus, it is your job to act with respect and dignity.
+Patience and tolerance are also very much encouraged toward each other and those encountered on the road.
 Remember, you are an ambassador of the college.
 Also, non-acceptable behavior listed in the college catalog will be enforced at all times.
-You are expected to be prompt at all meetings on and off-campus and you are expected to follow rules and regulations of each state that we visit.
+You are expected to be prompt at all meetings on and off-campus, and you are expected to follow rules and regulations of each state visited.
 Do not assume that everything acceptable in East Texas is acceptable everywhere else!
-The instructors reserve the right to send students home during the trip, at their own expense, for intolerable behavior (constant misbehavior, drug/alcohol violations, non-compliance with National Park rules and regulations, etc.).
+The instructors reserve the right to send students home during the trip, at their own expense, for intolerable behavior (constant misbehavior, drug/alcohol violations, non-compliance with rules and regulations, etc.).